 I know of two strategies to brew light roast:

-– Pull slow long shots, like 40 seconds instead of the traditional 25 seconds.
+– Grind finer and pull slow long shots, like 40 seconds instead of the traditional 25 seconds.
 Or even 1 minute shots on a Slayer espressomachine.

 Light roasted coffee often gets better when rested a bit.
 For a start 4-5 days.
 And sometimes light roasts first peak at 3 weeks after roast date.
 If a coffee do not taste good in the first week – try letting it rest for some weeks.